-Ryan International School murder case: Class XI boy accused of murdering Pradyuman was a 'bully', say classmates
+Ryan International School murder case: Class 11 boy accused of murdering junior was a 'bully', say classmates - Firstpost

-Gurugram: The classmates of a student apprehended for the killing of seven-year-old Pradyuman Thakur in Ryan International School allege he often showed "rude behaviour" and was ready to slap others.
+Gurugram: The classmates of a student apprehended for killing a seven-year-old in Ryan International School allege he often showed "rude behaviour" and was ready to slap others.

-The CBI apprehended the 16-year-old student for allegedly killing Pradyuman, in a fresh twist to the case, after the Haryana Police initially arrested a school bus conductor for the boy's murder.
-The family and lawyers of Pradyuman, who was killed inside the school premises in September, demanded the accused be tried as an adult and be given strict punishment.
+The CBI apprehended the 16-year-old student for allegedly killing the Class 2 student, in a fresh twist to the case, after the Haryana Police initially arrested a school bus conductor for the boy's murder.
+The victim's family and their lawyers demanded the accused be tried as an adult and be given strict punishment.

 The students did not want to be named and the two-storey house in the posh defence colony area of Sohna city, where the accused, studying in Class 11 lived, was locked from outside.